 There are many things I'd like to try, certain supplements, new essential oils, Himalayan salt lamp, infrared sauna, IV Light Therapy, the list goes on and on.

 One of my nagging symptoms is the swelling of my lymph nodes and swelling in my right leg.
-No matter how many antibiotics I take, it's still there.
-The doctors think it is caused by the infection in my spine.
 So, for a long time I've wanted to try lymph drainage massage therapy.
 I am always game for a massage and I desperately need to drain my lymph, so it was a win win.

 Lymph drainage massage is the use of light, repetitive massage to improve the flow of lymph in the body.
-It's commonly used in patients with cancer who've had lymph nodes removed, but can also be used for others with lymphedema, not as a cure, but as a treatment.
+It's commonly used in patients with cancer who've had lymph nodes removed, but can also be used for others with lymphedema.
 The goal is increase flow within a stagnant lymphatic system to promote better immune function.

 After the massage, the therapist warned me I might be going to the bathroom more frequently as the fluid leaves the body.
 A day and a half later I noticed this happening.